Pilamaya Soma Yoga 300-Hours Teacher Training

 300-hour Journey Dates 2021-22

-Dates for the next 300-hours training, please note that the 60-hour modules can all be taken as stand alone journeys.
+Dates for the next 300-hours training, please note that all of the 60-hour modules apart from SURRENDER can be taken as stand alone journeys.

 The course will run with an in-person and online framework.